Ismaele-landini/-IntroPARCO-2024-H1./README.md

 1) Download Files: Obtain the instructions.pbs and parallel_matrix_transposition.c files.
 These will be used for job submission and program execution.
 2) Access the HPC Cluster:
-   a) Use a VPN to establish a secure connection to the Trento University network.
+   a) Use a VPN to establish a secure connection to the Trento University network
    b) Open your SSH client and connect to the cluster with the following command:
      ssh username@hpc.unitn.it
 Enter your university credentials when prompted.